Some Senate Republicans look for ways the federal government can play a bigger role in coronavirus testing

 The agreement includes $25 billion for tests, including a national strategic testing policy highlighted by Democrats that Republicans said will still leave enough flexibility to state and local health departments, including more money to increase their capacities to administer them.

-Thune said the agreement Tuesday strikes a balance — giving states more resources to carry out the tests but “it also recognizes that the federal government has a role.”
+Thune said the agreement Tuesday strikes a balance — giving states more resources to carry out the tests, but “it also recognizes that the federal government has a role.”

 Democrats had called for a $30 billion testing plan that would create a comprehensive national testing strategy and put the onus on the administration to allocate tests and create a pipeline to ensure there are enough of them nationwide.

-“There’s a reason that people that run the executive branch are called the administration,” because they administer, said Sen. Angus King (I-Maine), who said he was infuriated after a call with other Democratic senators and Vice President Pence last week over what Democrats said were inadequate answers about a national testing strategy.
+“There’s a reason that people that run the executive branch are called the administration,” because they administer, said Sen. Angus King (I-Maine), who caucuses with Democrats and said he was infuriated after a call with Democratic senators and Vice President Pence last week over what Democrats said were inadequate answers about a national testing strategy.

 The clashes over testing have been most acute between governors and Trump when it comes to the shortfall of tests and supplies — particularly with Trump’s decision to let states largely fend for themselves and his reluctance to fully invoke the powers of the Defense Production Act.

 In a Washington Post Live interview Tuesday, Illinois Gov. J.B.
-Pritzker (D) said states still need Trump to enact the obscure production law so that local health departments can more readily obtain testing supplies such as cotton swabs and reagents.
+Pritzker (D) said states still need Trump to enact the obscure law so local health departments can more readily obtain testing supplies such as cotton swabs and reagents.

 “None of that has been done at the federal government level.
 That’s the mistake that has been made all along here,” Pritzker said.
 “We could have organized this and led this at a federal level.”